pmahnke/mahnke-cocktails/recipe_processed/rum_tea_toddy.md

   "recipeInstructions": [
     {
       "@type": "HowToStep",
-      "text": "- Method: Build in the Glass"
+      "text": "Method: Build in the Glass"
     },
     {
       "@type": "HowToStep",
-      "text": "- Pour: Add all ingredients directly to the glass" },
+      "text": "Pour: Add all ingredients directly to the glass" },
     {
       "@type": "HowToStep",
-      "text": "- Glassware: Mug"
+      "text": "Glassware: Mug"
     },
     {
       "@type": "HowToStep",
-      "text": "- Garnish: Clove-studded lemon peel"
+      "text": "Garnish: Clove-studded lemon peel"
     },
     {
       "@type": "HowToStep",
-      "text": "- Special Prep: Express the lemon oil over the drink, then stud the peel with the cloves" }
+      "text": "Special Prep: Express the lemon oil over the drink, then stud the peel with the cloves" }
     ],
   "recipeYield": "1 cocktail",